 Transfer pricing: methodologies: Advance Pricing Agreements: information to set out in the formal application

-The application should fulfil the requirements of TIOPA10/S223 and set out:
+- The application should fulfil the requirements of Section 223, TIOPA 2010 and set out:

 - the applicant’s understanding of the effect of the relevant legislation including the effect of any DTA in relation to the transfer pricing issues under consideration;

-- the areas where, because of the difficulty of the transfer pricing issues, clarification of that effect is required; and
+- the areas where clarification of that effect is sought; and

 - a proposal for clarifying the effect of the legislation in accordance with the applicant’s understanding.

-All proposals will also generally need to be supported by the following information:
+- All proposals will also need to be supported by the following information:

-- the identification of the parties and recent accounts (generally for the previous 3 years);
+- the identification of the parties and their recent accounts (generally for the previous 3 years);

 - a description of the world-wide organisational structure, ownership, and business operations of the group to which the company in question belongs, the place or places where such operations are conducted, and all the major categories of transaction flows of the parties to whom the APA is intended to apply;